Tiagabine: History

 Tiagabine was discovered at Novo Nordisk in Denmark in 1988 by a team of medicinal chemists and pharmacologists under the general direction of Claus Bræstrup.
 The drug was co-developed with Abbott Laboratories, in a 40/60 cost sharing deal, with Abbott paying a premium for licensing the IP from the Danish company.
+It was approved for treatment of epilepsy in the United States in September 1997.

-U.S. patents on tiagabine listed in the Orange Book expired in April 2016.
+US patents on tiagabine listed in the Orange Book expired in April 2016.